xuan-li/CSE-544-Project/README.md

 Data can be downloaded from [here](!http://www.wikibench.eu/wiki/2007-09/).

+Each entry of data has the following information:
+- A monotonically increasing counter (useful for sorting the trace in chronological order)
+- The timestamp of the request in Unix notation with milli-second precision
+- The requested URL
+- A flag to indicate if the request resulted in a database update or not

 Store all data into `./data` folder.
 Feel free to put big files in this fold because they will be ignored.